finbourne/lusid-sdk-csharp/sdk/docs/WorkspaceApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<WorkspaceApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<WorkspaceApi>();
             var workspaceName = "workspaceName_example";  // string | The item's workspace name.
             var workspaceItemCreationRequest = new WorkspaceItemCreationRequest?(); // WorkspaceItemCreationRequest? | The item to be created. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // WorkspaceItem result = apiInstance.CreateSharedItem(workspaceName, workspaceItemCreationRequest, opts: opts);

                 // [EXPERIMENTAL] CreateSharedItem: Create a new item in a shared workspace.
                 WorkspaceItem result = apiInstance.CreateSharedItem(workspaceName, workspaceItemCreationRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));